Fossil shells reveal how ancient animals survived global warming

 Many of the fossil shells are unusually small, only a few millimetres in size.
 But they are so well preserved that they reveal new details of their body shape and early life stages.

-These details show that some species thought to be extinct had actually survived the extinction, and others originated tens of millions of years earlier than previously believed.
+These det 1C6A ails show that some species thought to be extinct had actually survived the extinction, and others originated tens of millions of years earlier than previously believed.

 Dr William Foster from the University of Texas and Dr Silvia Danise from the University of Georgia also worked on the study, which is published in the Journal of Systematic Palaeontology.